Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 I try to normalize the human experience and what I do because I think it’s easy for a lot of people to get caught up in being an artist and creating that identity for yourself, which I think there’s kind of some sense of necessity to it in terms of building a business or “brand.”

-I think it’s really important to just connect with people on a human level.
-Being able to share music and transmute emotions into sound, and then having people be reciprocative of that.
-It’s cool because I don’t really consider my fans as fan.
-I consider them my friends.
+I think it’s really important to connect with people on a human level.
+Being able to share music and transmute emotions into sound and then having people be reciprocal of that – it’s cool.
+Especially because I don’t really consider my fans as fans, I consider them my friends.

 I would consider myself somewhat approachable, going back to the beginning of this is just putting a lot of emphasis on making strong connections with people, as opposed to the artist-fan dynamic.